 They weren’t the “they” who have been waiting for me.

-I don’t have another perfectly MBA-meets-social-web job lined up; I don’t even have a job search in process.
-The future is quite uncertain.
-It made “notice” one of the hardest and scariest things I’ve had to do in a very long time.
+I didn’t have another perfectly MBA-meets-social-web job lined up; I didn’t even have a job search in process.
+The future was more than uncertain.
+It made “notice” one of the hardest and scariest things I’d had to do in a very long time.

 It was also one of the most invigorating.

-After the work day ended, I drove the long way home along the ocean.
+After work that day I quit-quit, I drove the long way home along the ocean.
 I couldn’t see the water in the winter’s early darkness, but I knew it was there.
-I got home, toasted myself with a congratulatory glass of Champagne that was already chilling in the refrigerator, spent four long-overdue hours in the kitchen braising short ribs, researched recipes, flipped through fashion magazines, and blogged my j
+I got home, toasted myself with a congratulatory glass of Champagne that was already chilling in the refrigerator, spent four long-overdue hours in the kitchen braising short ribs, researched recipes, flipped through fashion magazines, and blogged my joyful little heart out.

 “Baby, they’ve been waiting for you.”